-If you’re out there looking for the best fancy color diamond for your money, then please contact me and let me know your budget and what you’re looking for.
-I’ll sift through the available inventory online and send you a list of 4 or 5 suggested stones to choose from that fit your needs the best.
-Unlike the other sites, I’m not looking to sell you anything – my advice is objective and in your best interest.
-The service is free, and there is absolutely no commitment to buy any of my suggestions.
-You have nothing to lose!
+If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
+We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.Also, from time to time the vendors we recommend give us exclusive one-time use coupons for our readers.
+We invite you to inquire.

 First off, lets start with the basics.
 Most of you probably already know that there is a scale of diamond color from D to Z. D, of course, is completely colorless while Z is heavily tinted with yellow.